SurajKande/python_packaging/README.md

          or: setup.py --help [cmd1 cmd2 ...]
          or: setup.py --help-commands
          or: setup.py cmd --help

+where:
-      1. NAME: is the name of the package.
+***name*** is the name of the package.
 This can be any name as long as only contains letters, numbers, _ , and -.
 It also must not already taken on pypi.org.
-      2. VERSION: is the package version
+***version*** is the package version
-      3. AUTHOR and AUTHOE_EMAIL are used to identify the author of the package.
+***author*** and ***author_email*** are used to identify the author of the package.
-      4. <uppercase>description</uppercase> is a short, one-sentence summary of the package.
+***description*** is a short, one-sentence summary of the package.
-      5. long_description is a detailed description of the package.
+***long_description*** is a detailed description of the package.
 This is shown on the package detail package on the Python Package Index.
-In this case, the long description is loaded from README.md which is a common pattern. long_description_content_type tells the index what type of markup is used for the long description.
+In this case, the long description is loaded from README.md which is a common pattern.
+***long_description_content_type*** tells the index what type of markup is used for the long description.
 In this case, it’s Markdown.
-      6. url is the URL for the homepage of the project.
+***url*** is the URL for the homepage of the project.
-      7. packages is a list of all Python import packages that should be included in the distribution package.
+***packages*** is a list of all Python import packages that should be included in the distribution package.
 Instead of listing each package manually, we can use find_packages() to automatically discover all packages and subpackages.
-      8. classifiers tell the index and pip some additional metadata about your package. https://pypi.org/classifiers/.
+***classifiers*** tell the index and pip some additional metadata about your package. https://pypi.org/classifiers/.
-      9. namespace_packages see Python - Namespace Package
+***namespace_packages*** see Python - Namespace Package

+### setup.cfg:
+  * The setup.cfg file contains default options for commands of the setup.py script.
+This is very useful if the process for building and distributing the package is more complex and requires many optional arguments to be passed to the setup.py script commands.

+  * This setup.cfg file allows you to store such default parameters together with your source code on a per project basis.
+This will make your distribution flow independent from the project and also provides transparency about how your package was built/distributed to the users and other team members.

+an example of the setup.cfg configuration file that provides some global, sdist, and bdist_wheel commands defaults:
+`[global]
+ quiet=1

+ [sdist]
+ formats=zip,tar

+ [bdist_wheel]
+ universal=1`

+### MANIFEST.in:
+   By default distutils will include the following:
+1. All Python source files implied by the py_modules, packages, and scripts arguments
+2. All C source files listed in the ext_modules argument
+3. Files that match the glob pattern test/test*.py
+4. Files named README, README.txt, setup.py, and setup.cfg

+the sdist will create a MANIFEST file that lists all files and will include them in the final archive.

+Let's say you are not using any extra extensions, and you need to include in your package distribution some files that are not captured by default.
+You can define a template called MANIFEST.in in your package root directory (the same directory as setup.py file).
+This template directs the sdist command on which files to include.

+This MANIFEST.in template defines one inclusion or exclusion rule per line:
+1. include HISTORY.txt
+2. include README.txt
+3. include CHANGES.txt
+4. include CONTRIBUTORS.txt
+5. include LICENSE
+6. recursive-include *.txt *.py

+### Classifers:
+Each project's maintainers provide PyPI with a list of "trove classifiers" to categorize each release, describing who it's for, what systems it can run on, and how mature it is.

+These standardized classifiers can then be used by community members to find projects based on their desired criteria.
+Currently, there are 667 classifiers available on PyPI that are grouped into the following nine major categories:
+- Development status
+- Environment
+- Framework
+- Intended audience
+- License
+- Natural language
+- Operating system
+- Programming language
+- Topic

+### Managing Dependencies:
+Many projects require some external packages to be installed in order to work properly.
+When the list of dependencies is very long, it becomes difficult to manage it.
+Keep it simple and provide the list of dependencies explicitly in your setup.py script using install_requires.
+`from setuptools import setup
+ setup(
+    name='some-package',
+    install_requires=['falcon', 'requests', 'delorean']  # to list dependencies
+    # ...
+)`
 # creating packages for distribution:

    1. ### ***source distribution (sdist):***